 If like me, you suffer with serious pancake flipping anxiety, then why not do away with the flipping altogether?
-Frankly I don’t need the flippin’ stress and making multiple pancakes when I get home from work just sounds tedious and messy.
+Frankly I don’t need the flippin’ stress, and making multiple pancakes when I get home from work, simply sounds ridiculous to me.

 Blueberry Dutch baby